ivan-lyutskanov/react-query-demo/NOTES.md

 Let's go back to the types of state and consider if we really need Redux in the first place.

 Almost every web/client application rely heavily on server communication.
 Most of those apps state is represented via network state.
 Typically **more** than 90% of all app state is actually server state.
-This % ofcorse can vary from app to app (or even when the app scales).
-With that said and with such impact is much more important how we handle and manage our server state effectively beside rest of the state (global)
+This % ofcorse can vary from app to app.
+With such impact is much more important how we handle and manage our server state effectively beside rest of the state (global)

 This is where React Query steps in.